zegelin/samsung-hvac-mtqq/README.md

 I'm unable to reverse engineer and test the more advanced features supported on more complex systems such as multiple zones, multiple indoor units, ERV/ventilators, blade control, humidity/CO² reading, etc.

-The COM2/WRC bus seems to have two protocol versions: non-NASA and NASA.
+The COM2/WRC bus possibly has two protocol versions: non-NASA and NASA.
 This project currently only supports the non-NASA variant.
 If your controller model number ends with `N` the bus is using the NASA variant.